avinetworks/avi-helm-charts/docs/AKO/faq.md

 #### How do I decide the Shard VS size?

 In the current AKO model, the Shard VS size is an enum.
-It allows 3 pre-fixed set of values viz. `LARGE`, `MEDIUM` and `SMALL`.
+It allows 3 pre-fixed sets of values viz. `LARGE`, `MEDIUM` and `SMALL`.
 They respectively correspond to 8, 4 and 1 virtual service.
-The decision of selecting one of these sizes for Shard VS is driven by the size of the kubernetes cluster's ingress requirements.
+The decision of selecting one of these sizes for Shard VS is driven by the size of the Kubernetes cluster's ingress requirements.
 Typically, it's advised to always go with the highest possible Shard VS number that is - `LARGE` to account for future expansion.

 #### Can I change the Shard VS number?